llewellynmeldrum/bits-stdcxx.h/readme.md

 As of 2026-02-11, my version of clang++ (clang-1500.3.9.4), is missing one c++20 header (`<syncstream>`), and most of the c++23/c++26 headers.
 These have been commented out, but feel free to include them if your compiler supports it.

 # Usage
-Clone, and place in an include directory your install of clang has been set to use.
+Clone, and place `stdc++.h` in an include directory compiler has been configured to search.
 Easiest on MacOS is `/usr/local/include/`.
-Personally, I created a `./bits/` dir in the above directory.
+Personally, I created a `/usr/local/include//bits/` dir so it feels like the gcc version.

 ## nvim LSP note
 For nvim users (especially those like me who suck at configs):